 A new attribute

-type is available in XSLT 2.0.
+type was added in XSLT 2.0.
 This indicates the

 data type of the value of the attribute.
-In Saxon, the value must be a built-in type defined
+The value must either be a built-in type defined

 in XML Schema, for example